jotes/pytest-moto/README.rst

 used by larger integration tests.
 All available fixtures:

-* moto_autoscaling - runs moto server with oto_cloudwatch - runs moto server with `autoscaling` api endpoint on port 7002
+* moto_autoscaling - runs moto server with `autoscaling` api endpoint on port 7002
+* moto_cloudwatch - runs moto server with `cloudwatch` api endpoint on port 7002
 * moto_dynamodb - runs moto server with `dynamodb` api endpoint on port 7003
 * moto_ec2 - runs moto server with `ec2` api endpoint on port 7004
 * moto_elb - runs moto server with `elb` api endpoint on port 7005